 Search Menu

-Immediately Upon Noticing Your Dog Is Lost
+What Should You Do Upon Noticing Your Dog Is Lost?

-Within a Few Hours
+What Should You Do Within a Few Hours?

 Notify the police and local shelters that your pet is missing.
-Provide a current photo and an accurate description of your pet: breed, hair/coat length and color (don’t forget special markings), size, age, and ear type (pointed, long, short, droopy).
+Provide a current photo and an accurate description of your pet: breed, hair/coat length, and color (don’t forget special markings), size, age, and ear type (pointed, long, short, droopy).

 Thankfully, social media has made it easier to spread the word about a missing dog.
 Post a photo of your dog with your contact info on the photo — this way that information isn’t separated from the post as it’s shared.
-Use multiple platforms — Twitter, Instagram, Facebook, Pinterest, Google+.
+Try to share the same post across multiple platforms, such as Instagram and Facebook.
+Also, many areas have set up Facebook pages for local lost pets.
+See if such a page exists in your area and send the post there, too.

 We may live in the digital age, but never underestimate the power of ink.
 Print out posters with your dog’s name and photo and your contact information, and post them in your area.

-• Local police and fire department
+• Local police and fire departments

 • Local animal shelters